Gjakova: Economy

-The municipal budget of Gjakova was subsidised by donations from USAID, CDF, Austrian Office in Kosovo, the European Commission and others, which over the past four years have done capital investments to the amount of €25 million: €5.4 million in 2010; €6.3m in 2011; €6.7m in 2012; €6.6m in 2013.
+The municipal budget of Gjakova was subsidised by donations from USAID, CDF, Austrian Office in Kosovo, the European Commission and others, which over the past four years have done capital investments to the amount of €25 million: €5.4 m in 2010; €6.3 m in 2011; €6.7 m in 2012; €6.6 m in 2013.

-The capital investments in the municipality of Gjakova are mainly focused on the regulation of roads including the rehabilitation, pavement and partially their lighting.
-However, investments for the expansion of the sewage system and the regulation of the canalization remain insufficient.
-The total amount of funds that are available to the municipality of Gjakova during a year for capital investments lies somewhere over 6 million euros.
+Capital investments in the municipality of Gjakova are primarily directed towards road infrastructure, including rehabilitation, paving, and partial installation of street lighting.
+However, funding for the expansion of the sewage network and improvements to canalisation remains insufficient.
+The municipality allocates over €6 million annually for capital investment projects.